Allexsen/Allexsen/README.md

 - **Repository:** N/A, Private repo by the client.

 ### Practice Project
 - **Description:** Deceiving one, but heading towards a social media mock project.
 This is my playground for learning new skills.
-Currently there are user registration & auth systems, record adding, retrieval & worklog functionality, room create/join/leave and live messaging.
+Currently there are user registration & auth systems, room create/join/leave and live messaging.
 Messages are never saved.
 - **Technologies:** Go-Gin, MySQL
 - **Repository:** [Learning-Project](https://github.com/Allexsen/Learning-Project)